Hardonian/Hardonian/README.md

 # Overview

-I work on systems that sit at the intersection of:
+I build systems that sit at the intersection of:

 **product direction → platform architecture → operational automation**

 These systems often involve:

 - distributed integrations
 - SaaS platforms
 - automation pipelines
 - reconciliation and operational tooling

 The goal is to build systems that remain:

-- **observable**
+- observable
-- **reliable**
+- reliable
-- **traceable**
+- traceable
-- **operationally clear**
+- operationally clear

-Many systems must function in **messy real-world environments**, not idealized demos.
+Many systems must function in **messy real-world environments**, not controlled demos.

 ---

 # Core Platform Systems

-Several projects explore different layers of operational infrastructure.

 | System | Role |
 |------|------|